 Thanks to a generous grant from the Mellon Foundation, over two cycles, the fund distributed an unprecedented $7,830,000 to 376 nonprofit literary arts organizations and publishers in 43 states across the U.S., as well as Washington, D.C. and Puerto Rico, which were disastrously impacted by the COVID-19 pandemic.

 In September 2020, regrants were made to 282 nonprofit literary arts organizations and publishers.
 In April 2021, regrants were made to 313 nonprofit literary arts organizations and publishers.

 As part of the 2021 funding cycle, data was collected from applicants, which was analyzed by an external firm, which will result in the first-of-its kind report on the nonprofit literary arts field.

-The Literary Arts Emergency Fund will award one-time, unrestricted emergency grants from $5,000 to $50,000.
+The Literary Arts Emergency Fund awarded one-time, unrestricted emergency grants from $5,000 to $50,000.

 Grant amounts were determined by the following factors: financial need and projected loss due to COVID-19; budget size; diversity, equity, and inclusion as it relates to an organization’s staff and board; poets and writers contracted with; audiences served; geographic location; and an organization’s ability to continue offering programming.

 *Because financial losses experienced by nonprofit literary arts organizations and publishers were substantial and emergency relief was limited, libraries, museums, book arts organizations, humanities councils, centers for the book, residencies, playwriting organizations, author’s homes, and organizations devoted to championing the legacy of an individual writer were ineligible.

 Decisions about the eligibility of applications as determined by the three managing organizations were final.